On the Geometric Ergodicity of Hamiltonian Monte Carlo: Discussion

 \subsection{Dynamic implementations}

 Allowing the integration time in HMC to depend on the current point in the chain without an exact integrator will typically mean that some adjustments to $\alpha(x_0,x_T)$ must be made to ensure that $\pi(\cdot)$ is still preserved.
 The reason is that the approximate flow map $\varphi_T$ may no longer be reversible, as if $T_1 := T(x_0,p_0)$ and $T_2 := T(x_T,p_T)$ then $\varphi^{-1}_{T_2} \circ \varphi_{T_1}$ will typically not be the identity map if $T_1 \neq T_2$.
 The two possible ways of changing the integration time $T = L\e$ are to adjust either $L$ or $\e$.
 Increasing $L$ requires more computations per transition, while this is not necessarily true for $\e$.
-In the No-U-Turn sampler a binary tree approach is introduced to ensure preservation of detailed balance when $L$ is altered in different parts of the space [\cite{hoffman-gelman:2013}].
+In the No-U-Turn sampler a binary tree approach is introduced to ensure preservation of detailed balance when $L$ is altered in different parts of the space \citep{hoffman-gelman:2013}.
 We are not aware of any implementations involving adjustment of $\e$, however it is likely that similar modifications to $\alpha(x_0,x_T)$ are possible here also.
-We note that variable step-size Hamiltonian integrators are a well-explored notion in molecular dynamics [e.g. \cite{skeel1994symplectic}].
 Adjusting $\e$ may be a sensible option in some cases, as the leapfrog method is known to `almost' preserve the modified Hamiltonian

-as shown for example in \cite{lopez1997explicit}.
+as shown for example in \citep{leimkuhler2004simulating}.
 When $\pi(x)$ is not log-concave in the tails and hence the elements of $\nabla U$ and $\nabla^t \nabla U$ become negligible as $\|x\| \to \infty$, this implies that $\e$ can be increased for larger $\|x\|$ without compromising on numerical accuracy.